toothless-cat/E-Scooter-Surface-Classification/README.md

   outputs a CSV-friendly table of geotagged surface classifications.
 This function also had a hybrid mode wherein it considered both GPS     and IMU patterns to form an accurate composite classification.
 The CSV output could be plotted onto a custom Google Maps.

 # Deployment Phase (current, optimized for e-scooter)
+During deployment phase, data is collected from an accelerometer mounted to the rear axle of an E-Scooter.
+An Arduino Nano handled on-board surface classification, as well as the cutting of power to motor via a electromagnetic relay when a sidewalk is detected.

   STL Files: The 3D printable pieces that attach to the e-scooter and enable hacking.